opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 #### Buffer

-The total number of trace requests that Data Prepper is processing is equal to the sum of the `buffer_size` values in `otel-trace-pipeline` and `raw-pipeline`.
-The total number of trace requests to OpenSearch is equal to the product of `batch_size` and `workers` in `raw-trace-pipeline`.
+The total number of trace requests processed by Data Prepper is equal to the sum of the `buffer_size` values in `otel-trace-pipeline` and `raw-pipeline`.
+The total number of trace requests sent to OpenSearch is equal to the product of `batch_size` and `workers` in `raw-trace-pipeline`.
 For more information about `raw-pipeline`, see [Trace analytics pipeline]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/pipelines).

-We recommend the following guidelines when making changes to buffer settings:
+We recommend the following when making changes to buffer settings:
  * The `buffer_size` value in `otel-trace-pipeline` and `raw-pipeline` should be the same.
  * The `buffer_size` should be greater than or equal to `workers` * `batch_size` in the `raw-pipeline`.

 #### Workers

 The `workers` setting determines the number of threads that are used by Data Prepper to process requests from the buffer.
 We recommend that you set `workers` based on the CPU utilization.
-This value can be higher than the number of available processors, because Data Prepper spends significant input/output time when sending data to OpenSearch.
+This value can be higher than the number of available processors because Data Prepper uses significant input/output time when sending data to OpenSearch.

 #### Heap

-Configure the heap of Data Prepper by setting the `JVM_OPTS` environmental variable.
+Configure the Data Prepper heap by setting the `JVM_OPTS` environment variable.
 We recommend that you set the heap value to a minimum value of `4` * `batch_size` * `otel_send_batch_size` * `maximum size of indvidual span`.

 As mentioned in the [setup guide]({{site.url}}{{site.baseurl}}/data-prepper/trace_analytics/#opentelemetry-collector), set `otel_send_batch_size` to a value of `50` in your OpenTelemetry collector configuration.

 #### Local disk

 Data Prepper uses the local disk to store metadata required for service-map processing, so we recommend storing only the key fields: `traceId`, `spanId`, `parentSpanId`, `spanKind`, `spanName` and `serviceName`.
-The service-map plugin stores only two files, each of which stores `window_duration` seconds of data.
+The `service-map` plugin stores only two files, each of which stores `window_duration` seconds of data.
 As an example, testing with a throughput of `3000 spans/second` resulted in the total disk usage of `4 MB`.

 Data Prepper also uses the local disk to write logs.
-In the most recent version of Data Prepper, you can redirect the logs to the path you prefer.
+In the most recent version of Data Prepper, you can redirect the logs to your preferred path.

 ### AWS

-The [AWS EC2 Cloudformation](https://github.com/opensearch-project/data-prepper/blob/main/deployment-template/ec2/data-prepper-ec2-deployment-cfn.yaml) template provides a user-friendly mechanism to configure the scaling attributes described in the [Trace tuning section](#trace-tuning).
+The [AWS CloudFormation](https://github.com/opensearch-project/data-prepper/blob/main/deployment-template/ec2/data-prepper-ec2-deployment-cfn.yaml) template provides a user-friendly mechanism for configuring the scaling attributes described in the [Trace tuning section](#trace-tuning) section.

 The [Kubernetes configuration files](https://github.com/opensearch-project/data-prepper/blob/main/examples/dev/k8s/README.md) and [EKS configuration files](https://github.com/opensearch-project/data-prepper/blob/main/deployment-template/eks/README.md) are available to configure these attributes in a cluster deployment.